 It's an exciting season to be a part of!
 Let's continue giving, prayerfully listening to Jesus, and being thankful for every moment.

 Just a Note:

-We do not feel comfortable on asking and receiving donations.
+We do not feel comfortable with asking and receiving donations.
 It would distract from the true purpose of all our Christian website's, which is to give Glory to God.
 The main thrust of this site is to render Glory to God and to help those who visit here see just a bit more clearly His magnificent Love for them.
 He is a great God and no one should remain estranged from Him.
 As you read the materials that have been presented here I hope that you will come to realize that they are written by a man who knows that without God he is nothing.
 I have an eternal debt of gratitude to my God for all that He has done for me, both in this life and in the life to come.
 There is an exquisite joy in living this life as a relationship with the One who has put me here.
 My sincere desire that this joy has been expressed in what you experience on this site and in your daily walk with our Savior.